 If you are not properly acclimatized, you will surely be one of them, suffering the pinch or punches, especially at night.
 While traveling from the Manali side, the body does not acclimatize properly, and in case you have not had a night stay at Keylong or Jispa, the body will surely suffer to adapt at such a high altitude of Sarchu at night.

-Hence, even though Sarchu offers some good amount of stay options (tented) but it’s always better to avoid a stay at Sarchu over Jispa or Keylong in the same order of preference.
+Hence, even though Sarchu offers some good amount of stay options (tented) but it is always better to avoid a stay at Sarchu over Jispa or Keylong in the same order of preference.
 However, if you are coming from Leh or Tso Moriri lake after spending a few nights at higher altitudes in Ladakh, then your body is acclimatized already.
 So, in that case, you can opt to stay at Sarchu to break the journey on Manali Leh Highway evenly.

-Gata Loops | Altitude: 4190 Mtrs
+Gata Loops | Altitude: 4,190 m (13,747 ft)

 Please note that there goes a story of a ghost of the Gata loops, please don’t pollute the environment in the name of the ghosts or superstitions and do not throw plastic bottles in the offering to them.
 Even if you are superstitious, offer the water and keep the bottle with yourself.

-Nakee La | Altitude: 4740 Mtrs
+Nakee La | Altitude: 4,740 m (15,551 ft)

 Next place on the list in this Manali Leh travel guide is the third of the five passes that come on the Manali – Leh Highway, Nakee La Pass.
 You will not find any soul, food, accommodation or fuel, or even trees here.
 The place is deserted.

-Lachalung La or Lachulung La | Altitude: 5079 Mtrs
+Lachalung La or Lachulung La | Altitude: 5,079 m (16,663 ft)

 Lachulung La or Lachalung La or Lungalacha La is the second highest pass on the Manali – Leh Highway and fourth on the way from Manali to Leh road trip.

-Pang | Altitude: 4600 Mtrs
+Pang | Altitude: 4,600 m (15,092 ft)

-Pang, is where you start to see those unique looking soil formations on the mountains.
+Pang is where you start to see those unique looking soil formations on the mountains.
 The special and deserted colors of Ladakh will become more prominent just around Pang and onwards.
 Pang also has the world’s highest transit camps.

-At Pang, there are few tented accommodations in Dhabhas for a night stay, and one can also enjoy food or beverages on their short stopover at Pang, evening tea maybe.
-One of the Dhabhas also had an attached bathroom.
+At Pang, there are few tented accommodations in dhabhas for a night stay, and one can also enjoy food or beverages on their short stopover at Pang, evening tea maybe.
+One of the dhabhas also had an attached bathroom.

 Few KMs before Pang, the road runs alongside a river which offers an exciting feeling and some very nice views.
-Pang, along with its surrounding areas, does offers some fantastic views to be captured in your camera.
+Pang, along with its surrounding areas, does offer some fantastic views to be captured in your camera.
 Hence, do not miss the opportunity to record a few of them and spend more time between Sarchu and Pang.

-Pang is at a higher altitude than Sarchu, which will account for headaches + mountain sickness and offers much lesser accommodation options too.
+Pang is at a higher altitude than Sarchu, which will account for headaches and mountain sickness and offers much lesser accommodation options too.
 Hence, it is always better to stay at Sarchu, which offers Swiss tents too unless you have some emergency.

 You may get some fuel or petrol in black in dhabhas at Pang in case of an emergency.